darthsebulba04/homeassistant/README.md

 ### Home Assistant Community Store (HACS)
 For easy install/updating of various community add-ons and frontend enhancements.

+#### Battery State Card
+Nice card for listing the battery levels of all the sensors.

 #### Circadian Lighting
 For keeping the color temp on the LIFX bulbs from messing with my sleep.